 Firstly, don’t go crazy with the generator.
-If you’re going to use one, you might consider trying to remove yourself from the immediate presence of more primitive campers, and certainly limit the number of hours you use it.
+If you’re going to use one, you might consider moving away from the more primitive campers and certainly limit the number of hours you use it.

 Don’t park excessively close to another camper, especially if ample additional space is available.
 It seems some people enjoy or find safety in being close to others, but this isn’t the case for everyone.
 If you’re uncertain, often a simple wave and a “Mind if I camp here?” will do the trick.
 Of course, it’s not really anyone’s right to tell you, “No,” but do you really want to camp right beside someone who’s not going to be happy to see your awning every time they open their door, anyway?

 Keep it down, would ya?
 Few people go boondocking to party like it’s 1999, and you should respect that.
-Keeping your music and raucous late night laughter to minimum makes for happy neighbors and increases your chances of seeing some nifty wildlife, too!
+Keeping your music and raucous late-night laughter to a minimum makes for happy neighbors and increases your chances of seeing some nifty wildlife, too!